 The Athenians are those who set the standard and, therefore, Demosthenes praises them, saying that “you alone of all mankind publicly pronounce over your dead funeral orations, in which you extol the deeds of the brave.”

-Historians now believe that the demosion sema (a collective burial site for the war dead) and the epitaphios logos were first established around 470 BC, customs that continued during the Periclean period.
-The earliest preserved casualty list, giving the names of those who died fighting for their city in a given year, dates back to 490–480 BC, associated with the battle of Marathon.
+Historians now believe that the demosion sema (a collective burial site for the war dead) and the epitaphios logos were first established around 470 BC.
+These customs continued during the Periclean period.
+The earliest preserved casualty list, providing the names of those who died fighting for their city in a given year, dates back to 490 to 480 BC and is associated with the battle of Marathon.

 “Pericles’ Funeral Oration”, as reported by Thucydides, is the earliest epitaphios presented in full.
 The burial of the war dead in the first year of the Peloponnesian War is regarded as reflecting the fifth-century dominance of the public co-memorial.